sergeylukin/sergeylukin.github.com/_posts/2012-08-29-things-i-learned-from-personal-website-setup.md

 [GitHub pages](http://pages.github.com/) service makes it extremely easy to set custom 404 page - just place, let's say, 404.md file in the root directory.
-I also add index.md file to directories that don't have index page (like /js/, /css/ etc.) and include content's of 404 page.
+Also, I'm not huge fan of that, but I add index.md file to directories that don't have index page (like /js/, /css/ etc.) and include content's of 404 page.
+As long as I have those directories in the list of directories to ignore in robots.txt file, it's not a big deal.

 favicon.ico